Chapter 2 - Faculty and Academics

 - The Office of the Registrar is responsible for verifying that courses are scheduled for the required number of contact hours.

 The department chair will collaborate with the Office of the Registrar to ensure that courses are scheduled so that they meet for the required number of contact hours.
-Collaborating with the Office of the Registrar is especially important for courses offered in formats other than the traditional long semester, and especially for courses offered through a shortened format such as the summer terms, including mini-semesters.
+Collaborating with the Office of the Registrar is especially important for courses offered in formats other than the traditional long semester, and especially for courses offered through a shortened format such as the summer term sessions.

 X. SPECIAL INSTRUCTIONS FOR IMPLEMENTATION